Elkie Chong

-Chong Ting-yan, known professionally as Elkie Chong, (born 2 November 1998) is a Hong Kong singer and actress currently based in mainland China.
+Chong Ting-yan (莊錠欣; born 2 November 1998), known professionally as Elkie Chong, is a Hong Kong singer and actress, previously based in South Korea and now based in Taiwan.
 She was previously a child-actress under in Hong Kong’s TVB and has appeared on several television dramas.
 Under Cube Entertainment, she debuted as a member of the South Korean girl group CLC in February 2016.
 Following her request to terminate her contract with Cube in December 2020, Elkie left both Cube and CLC in February 2021.

 Early life

 Chong was born on 2 November 1998 in Hong Kong.
 She attended Carmel Pak U Secondary School.

 Career

 2009–2015: Early career

 Chong was a popular teenage star in Hong Kong, being a former member of the Hong Kong project girl-group Honey Bees, and also a child-actress under TVB who acted in almost 20 dramas.

 2016–2019: Debut with CLC and solo activities

 In February 2016, Chong was introduced as a new member of the South Korean girl-group CLC together with Kwon Eun-bin.
 She officially made her Korean debut on 29 February with the release of CLC's third EP, Refresh, and made her first public appearance with the group on the 463rd episode of Mnet's M Countdown performing "High Heels".

 Chong was announced to make her K-drama debut in March 2018, in the weekend drama Rich Family's Son as Mong Mong, a Chinese foreign exchange student.

-Chong made her solo debut with digital single "I Dream" on November 23, 2018.
+Chong made her solo debut with digital single "I Dream" on 23 November 2018.

 In 2019, Chong was cast in a recurring role in Chinese drama A Little Thing Called First Love as Yang Man Ling, a senior who is responsible for a radio station.